 In addition to hearing about important ‘need-to-know’ information, other newsletters, when developed, will be able to inform subscribers about social and cultural activities in the area, about sports, health or educational activities and virtually every other type of information.

-There are currently three newsletters available.
+There are currently two Genie newsletters available.
 The Public Information newsletter alerts subscribers about important or emergency information and is one of the main reasons why Genie was started.
 (To avoid people receiving irrelevant newsletters, we ask you to specify your village of residence when you subscribe so that only targeted information is sent to you).
-The additional two current titles are Village Matters and Calendar & Events Planner.
+Village Matters is a twice-monthly newsletter and includes listing of the current local planning applications.
+Goring & Woodcote Practice Patient Participation Group Newsletter is also available through Genie.

 GENIE Community Group are also keen to hear from local residents as to other newsletter topics.
 What will our Next Newsletter?
 We'd love to hear your ideas for Your Next Newsletter!